Kaisbn/rjv/subjects/subject.rst

 Commands
 ========
-Information about execution time, cost in minerals and/or biomass relative to all commands are provided in Creepstants.java.

-A lot of commands send block status information.
-One Location object is structured as follow :
+Each commands has an execution time and might have a cost or a rewards in biomass/minerals.
+Those informations are available in Creepstants.java.

+Each kind of block has a different yield in biomass and minerals, they are described in BlockValues.java
+If you cannot find the reference of a block type, it simply gives 0 of each resource.

+Finally, severals commands return one or more location objects.
+A location object looks like this:

 .. code:: raw

     {
-        "x":"32",               // X coordinate
+        "x" : "32",                 // X coordinate
-        "y":"32",               // Y coordinate
+        "y" : "32",                 // Y coordinate
-        "z":"32",               // Z coordinate
+        "z" : "32",                 // Z coordinate
-        "material":"AIR",       // Material
+        "type" : "AIR",             // Material
-        "player":"player1"      // Owner if any
+        "player" : "login_x"        // Owner if any
     }

-Informations about material are provided in BlockValues.java.

 ``status``
 ----------